migeed-z/Maximal-Migration/README.md

 ### Step 3: Run all the tests
 ------------
+- If you downloaded the VM, open the terminal and run: `cd Maximal-Migration`
-Go to the root directory and run:
+- If you downloaded the repo, go to the root directory
-- `stack build`
+- Run `stack build`
-- `stack test/Test.hs`
+- Run `stack test/Test.hs`

 This will run all algorithms on the examples mentioned in the paper so we can verify their correctness.
 Performance will be evaluated using another command.
 One general note about these tests is that the symbol * in the artifact stands for `dyn`.
 So `λx : * . x (succ x)` is the same as `λx : dyn . x (succ x)` and also the same as `λx . x (succ x)`  (because * stands for the unknown type).
 Throughout the artifact, we stick through the first representation only, but the other two representations appear in the paper.